cv21/gen/README.md

 Beta-version.
 Not recommended to use it in production.

 #### Goals
-The main goal of *Gen* is to make code generation more flexible and easy to maintain.
+The main goal of __gen__ is to make code generation more flexible and easy to maintain.
-Using *Gen* you need only `gen.json`, where you could describe a lot of code generation details.
+Using __gen__ you need only `gen.json`, where you could describe a lot of code generation details.

 #### How To Use